telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

   and assign an allocated public IP
 * Test whether it is possible to deploy and instance, assign an allocated public IP and establish a SSH connection
+* Test whether it is possible to deploy and instance with a new network and connect to INTERNET (SNAT) without assign a public IP

 **Regions without an OpenStack network service**